sj19217/CS-Coursework/Interpreter/process.md

 * Added memory dump to the loop and saw that the memory stops at address 49, meaning not all of the bytecode is placed into the memory
 * Changed i<length-config_length to i<length, because this was cutting it off short
+* This now works
+* Wrote instructions.h and used its definitions to make the giant wall of opcodes easier to read